Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 <a name="linux3">

 ## Linux or MacOS
-Running Atlantis on a Linux machine is relatively easy, you just need to follow these three steps:
  1. [Compile Atlantis](#linux2)
  2. Create the bash application program file (**.sh**)
  - Open your plain text editor, such as gedit, emacs or nano. (e.g. *runAtlantis.sh*)